VCU-257/iteration-2-build-with-style-group-16/README-Mark-Wells.md

 # Student Name: [Mark]

 ## 1. My Assigned Work
 *I was responsible for implementing the scheduling page (`schedulePage.html`).
 This included building the fulfillment toggle (delivery vs. in-store pickup), a date picker with time window slots, a delivery address form, and a pickup info panel.
 I also wired the order summary to read live cart data from `localStorage` (matching the format used by the cart page) and added form validation and a confirmation banner on submit.
-I matched the existing site theme — `#9CAF88` / `#F0EAD6` color palette, Playfair Display and Open Sans fonts, and the shared Bootstrap 5 navbar — so the page fits seamlessly with my teammates' work.*

 ## 2. AI / LLM Usage
 *Yes, I used AI tools during this process.*